 The CSBC Network

 The CSBC brings together interdisciplinary teams of clinical and basic cancer researchers combined with physical scientists, engineers, mathematicians and computer scientists who collaborate to tackle key questions in cancer biology from a novel point of view.
 Our network is organized around a coordinating center (U24) that supports both research centers (U54) and research projects (U01).
-Maybe add a little text here to define what each of these is but not too much.

 Areas of Exploration

 Cancer is a complex disease system involving multiple molecular, genetic, and cellular events.
 From its early initiation through progression and metastasis, cancer can adapt and evolve as a result of both internal and external cues.
 These properties make cancer difficult to predict, prevent, and/or treat.
 The CSBC focuses on the analysis of cancer as a complex biological system.
 Our researchers embrace that complexity and use many different types of data to build mathematical models that allow us to make predictions about whether a tumor will metastasize or what drug combinations will be effective.
 Our programs look at the following areas of research:

 High throughput screening and other technologies have produced an explosion in the quantity of available experimental data.
 Systems analyses and predictive modeling are necessary to integrate across these datasets that span different length and time scales to understand the cancer process and convert data into knowledge.
 Predictions from systems biology models need to be experimentally tested or validated so they may be extended to translational and clinical applications.